namyngu/DigiStore/README.md

 # DigiStore
-This is my mock website for an e-commerce store selling computer parts I've premade two accounts below for demo purposes -
+This is my first mock website for an e-commerce store selling computer parts for learning purposes.
+I've premade two accounts below for demo purposes -

 Admin User login details